Contact us Start a Trial

 Sigasi Projects in the Projects View

-To accommodate new Sigasi Projects (preview) concepts, the Projects View represents such projects differently.
-The structure of the captured project is visualized in two different forms: as a filesystem centric Design perspective and as a logical Targets perspective.
+The structure of the captured project is visualized in two different forms: as a filesystem centric perspective and a logical Targets perspective.

 The Targets perspective reveals the logical structure of the project.
 For each defined target, a folder represents the libraries and their associated files.
 The files are rendered in the order of compilation wherever possible.
 This view will also reveal if some files are mentioned in the build scripts but are missing on disk.